• Skip to primary navigation

 • Private schools: 34,576

-While traditional public schools are more than charter schools, more states in the USA are accepting charter schools.
+While traditional public schools are more than charter schools, more states in the USA accept charter schools.
 As of January 2018, laws allowing the creation of charter schools have been passed in 44 states, in addition to the District of Columbia, Puerto Rico, and Guam.

 Charter Schools Performance vs Public Schools